Have a budding astronaut? This rocket ship craft is just for them and it teaches shapes and early geometry concepts, too!

 A Word about the Learning Process

-It’s important to note that while a rocket ship craft like this one has a desired outcome, it is perfectly okay for your preschooler not to make his rocket ship look like a traditional one.
+It’s important to note that while a rocket ship craft like this one has the desired outcome, it is perfectly okay for your preschooler not to make his rocket ship look like a traditional one.
 The learning comes from the process of moving and manipulating the pieces, as well as the mathematical talk you engage your child in.

 Just like the stages of writing where preschoolers move through a series of stages where their writing doesn’t look like yours or mine, it still holds meaning to the child who “wrote” it.
 The same is true for this craft.
 The end result may not look like your rocket craft, but your preschooler will still identify it as such.

 Or…you preschooler might also tell you to move along and he might create a firetruck instead.
 That’s ok, too.

 Also note that in projects like this it’s important to allow your preschooler to “make mistakes”.
 He might experiment and use a triangle that is too small for the top of the rocket.
 Let him put it there anyway, and if it doesn’t work for him let him glue a different triangle over the top.
 These decisions are important for preschoolers to make and it is evidence that they are working through the processes of basic geometry skills.

 Early geometry skills include spatial awareness.
 How pieces work together and fit together.
 How they compare.
 You can ask your preschooler about these things, too!